How to Make Millions Before Grandma Dies: Marketing

 How to Make Millions Before Grandma Dies gained international attention after videos from SM Supermalls theatres in Manila, where staff handed tissues to viewers, went viral.
 Social media users contributed to its virality by posting videos of themselves crying after watching the film.
-Indonesian production company Falcon Pictures hosted the press conferences with Pat in Jakarta between May 25 and May 27 in response to the film's initial success.
-After its success in Singapore, Usha and Pat attended an event hosted by Golden Village in Suntec City on June 24, 2024.
-The event, which included a screening and cast meet-and-greet, sold out quickly, prompting a second session later that the same day.
+Indonesian production company Falcon Pictures hosted press conferences with Pat in Jakarta between 25 May and 27 May in response to the film's initial success.
+After its success in Singapore, Usha and Pat attended an event hosted by Golden Village in Suntec City on 24 June 2024: this included a screening and cast meet-and-greet, which sold out quickly, prompting a second session later that the same day.

 Ahead of the film's release in the U.S., Usha conducted a Q&A session in Los Angeles.
 In the U.S., distributor Well Go USA and the PR firm Shelter marketed the film to Academy voters ahead of the 97th Academy Awards, organizing special screenings, including at universities, to encourage word-of-mouth support.
+When she revealed the film's budget was US$1 million, Vanridee stated students were shocked, calling it a "very tiny budget", and commented that, due to their relatively lower budgets, "every [major] Thai film is [a] world's indie film".

 Release

 Theatrical

-How to Make Millions Before Grandma Dies was released in Thailand by GDH on April 4.
+How to Make Millions Before Grandma Dies was released in Thailand by GDH on 4 April.
 It premiered internationally in competition at the 23rd New York Asian Film Festival on 17 July 2024.
 Tickets for its initial premiere sold out almost immediately; a second screening then took place, which was attended by Pat and Putthipong.
-The film was screened in Beijing for officials of the Thai embassy in China on August 18, organized by Thailand's ambassador to China, Chatchai Viriyavejakul.
-It also screened for embassy officials, Thai nationals, and Czech and international students at the Municipal Library in Prague on September 21, organized by Suwat Kaewsook, Thailand's ambassador to the Czech Republic.
-The film premiered in the "A Window on Asian Cinema" program at the 29th Busan International Film Festival on October 3 and competed at the 2024 Asian World Film Festival on November 16.
+The film was screened in Beijing for officials of the Thai embassy in China on 18 August, organized by Thailand's ambassador to China, Chatchai Viriyavejakul.
+It also screened for embassy officials, Thai nationals, and Czech and international students at the Municipal Library in Prague on 21 September, organized by Suwat Kaewsook, Thailand's ambassador to the Czech Republic.
+The film premiered in the "A Window on Asian Cinema" program at the 29th Busan International Film Festival on 3 October and competed at the 2024 Asian World Film Festival on 16 November.